 Marchetto, M.C.N., Belinson, H., Tian, Y., Freitas, B.C., Fu, C., Vadodaria, K., Beltrao-Braga, P., Trujillo, C.A., Mendes, A.P.D., Padmanabhan, K., Nunez, Y., Ou, J., Ghosh, H., Wright, R., Brennand, K., Pierce, K., Eichenfield, L., Prampano, T., Eyler, L., Barnes, C.C., Courchesne, E., Geschwind, D.H., Gage, F.H., Wynshaw-Boris, A.,

 Muotri, A.R.
 Altered proliferation and networks in neural cells derived from idiopathic autistic individuals.
 Mol.
 Psy.
 (2016).
-In Press.

 This publication reports a model of idiopathic autism using reprogrammed cells from autistic individuals with enlarged brains.
 Our genome sequencing data showed that some of these patients carry genetic mutation related to cell cycle.
 In fact, we do detect a fast proliferation on the neural progenitor cells that might explain the big brain phenotype in this subgroup.
 Moreover, neurons derived from the iPSC have clear altered synaptogenesis leading to defects in network synchronization.
 Our gene expression analyses pointed to misregulated pathways in neurotransmitters that could be potential therapeutic targets.
 Finally, we use the system to study the drug response from these networks.
 IGF-1, a candidate drug current in clinical trials for autism, showed promising network rescue capacity.
 We also observed a differential individual response to IGF-1, suggesting that our platform could be used to stratify the autistic population for clinical trials.